armory/docs-cdaas/content/en/reference/deployment/config-file/artifacts.md

 * `path`: The S3 path to your function's zip file
 * `type`: This value is always `zipFile`.
 CD-as-a-Service does not support deploying AWS Lambda containers.

-If you want to deploy to multiple regions in the same AWS Account, your `functionName` should be unique for the region.
+>If you want to deploy to multiple regions in the same AWS Account, your `functionName` should be unique for each region.

 In this example, you deploy a function called `just-sweet-potatoes` to four regions in the same AWS Account: